prabhu-rout07/Bank-Application/README.md

 # Bank-Application
-it is normal bank application where it first ask to enter your name and provide certain operation like deposit and Withdraw.
+it is a normal bank application where it first ask the user to enter your name and will provide certain operation like deposit and Withdraw.

 it is just a basic application made by using only oops concept.